 Hosting Thanksgiving dinner doesn't need to be stressful.
-Some basic planning and list-making will have you dancing into the big day fully prepared... and mostly relaxed!
+Some basic planning, list-making, and delicious make-ahead recipes will have you dancing into the big day fully prepared... and mostly relaxed!

 This post was originally published in November 2018 and has been updated.